NeuroWinter/neurowinter.github.io/_posts/2023-01-09-removing-aws-blog.md

 # Summary

 I originally set up this blog as a place to document some of my findings and learnings while working in the tech industry.
-A place to put things that I found hard to find on Google, like my post on using [Typing NoReturn incorrectly].
+A place to put things that I found hard to find on Google, like my post on using [Typing NoReturn incorrectly](https://neurowinter.com/python/2021/11/12/noreturn-mistake/).

 I then started using this as a place to play with things, for example I am hosting this blog both on GitHub Pages, and a static site on AWS using AWS S3.